MrsRina/onepop/README.md

 * Good strafe with an insane boost in servers strict and non strict.
 * Visuals with many options to you configure.

+Additional info.
+= There is no default bind for click gui, you need type in chat '.t clickgui'.

 # building
 - For you build Onepop client first you need download the repo, extract and execute build task using gradle commands.